 Water Advisories

-Current Advisories: none at this time.
+Current Advisories:

 Water systems issue drinking water advisories and orders when they believe water quality is or may be compromised.
 Advisories and orders tell the public what type of advisory it is and what they should do to protect themselves.
 In the event of an advisory or order, the Portland Water District will notify the media, update this website, post information on our social media sites and our phone system, and contact critical customers.
 Typically advisories are BOIL ORDER, DO NOT DRINK, or DO NOT USE, depending on the severity of the potential contamination.